DiogoCastroSilva/javascript/storage/README.md

 # Storage

-How to storage data in the browser, using:
+How to use storage data in the browser, using:
 <br />
 <ol>
     <li>Local Storage</li>